 This doesn’t have to be as time-intensive as it sounds, though.
-If a copywriter makes a few conscious choices while producing a new whitepaper, it can have a profound impact on the project’s design success.
-We call this writing with design in mind and coaching your writer to be aware of the following things can be a big help.
+If a copywriter makes a few conscious choices while producing a new white paper, it can have a profound impact on the project’s design success.
+We call this kind of white paper format plan writing with design in mind, and coaching your writer to be aware of the following things can be a big help.

 Use structure to clarify your message

 Big blocks of paragraphs can be tough on designers and not always be the best way to indicate which ideas belong with one another or which might be sub-headings of a larger point the writer is trying to make.
 To avoid this, it’s helpful to structure a document kind of like an outline, going the extra mile to convey clear organization and informational hierarchy to your designer, and by extension, your reader.

 An easy way to do this is to use headings and subheadings to convey topical clusters, kind of like you’d do with H1s and H2s if you were writing a blog post.
 Simple things like indents can help to indicate clusters of points where the use of lists might be repetitive.
 When your designer receives a word document with this kind of organization, it’ll be much easier for them to use heading styles, indents and icons to further clarify informational hierarchy to the reader in your final white paper format.

 In a perfect world, writers and designers would share the same depth of knowledge about every topic they collaborate on.
 But white papers, by their nature, often showcase specialized knowledge, and it’s important to remember that a designer, who likely works across multiple industries, might not share your depth of industry knowledge.